code-challenger/angular8/commit.md

-work around Firefox  bug on 1/31/2019
+change / remove obsolete information on 11/7/2019